ju-bezdek/conveyor/README.md

 A Python library for efficient asynchronous pipeline processing with real-time streaming capabilities.

-This library implements ordered streaming of intermediate results between pipeline stages, allowing subsequent tasks to begin processing as soon as any individual item completes a stage, while still preserving original input ordering when needed.
+This library implements streaming of intermediate results between pipeline stages, allowing subsequent tasks to begin processing as soon as any individual item completes a stage, while still preserving original input ordering when needed.

 ## Key Benefits